MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Requires.md

 - `ModuleName` - **Required** Specifies the module name.
 - `GUID` - **Optional** Specifies the GUID of the module.
-- It is also **Required** to specify one of the two below keys.
+- It is also **Required** to specify one of the three below keys.
 These keys cannot be used together.
   - `ModuleVersion` - Specifies a minimum acceptable version of the module.
   - `RequiredVersion` - Specifies an exact, required version of the module.